Ezku/equanimous-tribble/content/4-conclusions/1-results.md

 ## Answer to the research problem

-> **RP:** How can the practice of a daily in conjunction with a kanban system support continuous improvement?
+> **RP:** How can continuous improvement of a kanban system in the practice of a daily be explained with the practice based perspective?

 The practice of a daily in conjunction with a kanban system supports continuous improvement in a software development team by providing a structure in which the kanban system is observed, new input can be considered and waste may be identified collaboratively, and by serving as a context in which failures in the practice may be brought up and through a process of expansive learning help the team transform the practice.